qoherent/spectrogram-segmentation/README.md

 # Spectrogram Segmentation

+The successful application of semantic segmentation to radiofrequency (RF) spectrograms holds significant applications for [spectrum sensing](https://iopscience.iop.org/article/10.1088/1742-6596/2261/1/012016#:~:text=In%20cognitive%20radio%2C%20spectrum%20sensing,user%20can%20use%20the%20spectrum.) and serves as a foundational example showcasing the near-term feasibility of
+[intelligent radio](https://www.qoherent.ai/intelligentradio/) technology.

 In this example, we use [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) to train DeepLabV3 segmentation models to differentiate between
 5G NR and 4G LTE signals within wideband spectrograms.

-The successful application of semantic segmentation to radio frequency (RF) spectrograms holds significant applications for [spectrum sensing](https://iopscience.iop.org/article/10.1088/1742-6596/2261/1/012016#:~:text=In%20cognitive%20radio%2C%20spectrum%20sensing,user%20can%20use%20the%20spectrum.) and serves as a foundational example showcasing the near-term feasibility of
-[intelligent radio](https://www.qoherent.ai/intelligentradio/) technology.

 Qoherent's mission to drive the creation of intelligent radio technology requires a combination of open-source and proprietary tools.
 This example, which leverages open-source tools and machine learning frameworks to train on